Updated Sept. 21, 2020.

 to see Northstar Meetings Group’s comprehensive and continuing coverage of how coronavirus is affecting meetings.

-Anyone visiting Canada from a foreign country is currently required to undergo a 14-day quarantine, and international flights are restricted to airports in Vancouver, Calgary, Toronto and Montreal.
-The border between Canada and the United States remains closed until at least July 21.
-British Columbia began reopening in mid-May, including "small social gatherings" of up to 50 people, with hotels and resorts allowed to accept guests in June.
+Anyone visiting Canada from a foreign country currently is required to undergo a 14-day quarantine, and international flights can arrive only in airports in Vancouver, Calgary, Toronto and Montreal.
+The border between Canada and the United States remains closed until at least Oct.
+21. British Columbia began reopening in mid-May, allowing small social gatherings of up to 50 people, with hotels and resorts able to accept guests in June.
 Alberta entered stage 2 of its relaunch strategy on June 12, reopening retail businesses and permitting gatherings of up to 50 people indoors and 100 people outdoors.
-Ontario entered stage 2 of its recovery plan on June 12, allowing gatherings of up to 10 people, and restaurants and bars can offer outdoor dining.
-On June 15, Quebec's premier began allowing indoor gatherings of up to 10 people, outdoor gatherings of up to 50 people and the reopening of restaurants in most regions.
+Ontario entered stage 3 of its recovery plan on July 17, allowing for indoor gatherings of up to 50 people and outdoor gatherings of up to 100 people, and restaurants and bars can offer outdoor dining.
+Starting Aug.
+3, Quebec's premier began allowing public gatherings of up to 250 people.

-The first country to be hobbled by COVID-19, China has been steadily reopening its economy, first its manufacturing sector and gradually expanding with the reopening of theme parks, hotels and other attractions returning, at limited capacity.
-Despite a surge in cases in Beijing in late June, new cases have since been reduced to single digits and local virus transmission all but eliminated.
-The country has resumed international flights.
+The first country to be hobbled by COVID-19, China has been steadily reopening its economy, first its manufacturing sector and gradually expanding with the reopening of theme parks, hotels and other attractions returning, most recently cinemas and water parks.

 July 1 saw the reopening of the country, along with the rest of the EU to 15 outside countries and following the reopening of the Polish-Czech border the day before.
-Beginning June 15, travelers from 20 European countries were again permitted entry here, following a color-coded system from "green" to "red," based on how severe the outbreak is in the country (those coming from "orange" and "red" countries are still prohibited from entering without an exemption from the Ministry of Health and submission of a medical certificate).
+Beginning June 15, travelers from 20 European countries were again permitted entry here, following a color-coded system from "green" to "red," based on how severe the outbreak is in the country (those coming from "orange" and "red" countries — currently Spain and Romania — must present proof of a negative Coviid-19 test or must quarantine).
 Following a five-step reopening plan, on June 8, events of up to 500 people are now permitted and restaurants, bars and hotels have been fully reopened, with additional hygiene measures in place.

 Travelers from all but six EU countries are now are permitted to enter the country, as long as they book for at least six nights, but they must quarantine if they are coming from a city of more than 750,000 people.
 Visitors from Sweden are still prohibited.
 After imposing a nationwide lockdown, Denmark began easing its restrictions, reopening shopping centers on May 11, restaurants and cafés on May 18, and permitting outdoor sports without spectators.
 Gatherings of up to 10 people are permitted, and larger gatherings are expected to be banned until at least August.

-Since June 15, Finland has allowed leisure travelers from Denmark, Estonia, Iceland, Latvia, Lithuania and Norway.
-On July 13, the Scandinavian country is expected to lift the border restrictions for the Schengen and/or EU countries of Croatia, Cyprus, Germany, Ireland, Italy, Austria, Greece, Switzerland, Slovakia, Slovenia, Hungary and Liechtenstein.
+After lifting the border restrictions for a number of Schengen and/or EU countries on July 13, this Scandinavian country has since reimposed travel restrictions.
+Due to rising cases, travelers coming from Iceland, Greece, Malta, Germany, Norway, Denmark, Ireland, Cyprus, San Marino and Japan will be limited to essential trips beginning Aug.
+24, with people returning from those countries required to self-quarantine for 14 days.
 Indoor and outdoor public events and public meetings with fewer than 50 attendees are allowed.
 Gatherings of up to 500 attendees are permitted if social distancing is ensured, and gatherings of more than 500 people are expected to be permitted beginning Aug.
-1.
+31.

+As cases have increased throughout the country, officials have mandated mask wearing throughout Paris and a number of other cities.
 On June 15, borders reopened to tourists from Britain, the EU and countries from the Schengen area.
-The country also has joined the EU in welcoming travelers from 14 other countries beginning July 1, with a 14-day quarantine required.
-Restaurants and cafés in Paris have been allowed to reopen, phase 2 of France's plan that had taken place June 2 in the rest of the country.
+The country also joined the EU in welcoming travelers from 14 other countries beginning July 1, with a 14-day quarantine required.
+Restaurants and cafés in Paris have been allowed to reopen, phase 2 of France's plan that had already been in place June 2 in the rest of the country.
 Public gatherings still are limited to 10 or fewer people.
-Theaters, swimming pools and gyms began to again welcome patrons on June 22 and on July 6, the Louvre is expected to reopen.
+Theaters, swimming pools and gyms began to welcome patrons on June 22, and the Louvre reopened on July 6.
 Public events of more than 5,000 people are banned until at least September.

 Greece began allowing visitors from 29 countries, including Japan, China, South Korea, Israel and numerous European nations, on June 15, again allowing international flights into Athens and Thessaloniki.
 These rules expanded to all airports in the country and opened up to 15 additional EU-approved countries on July 1, though Greece extended its travel ban on direct flights to the United Kingdom and Sweden until at least July 15.
 Selective COVID-19 tests will be conducted on arrival and visitors who test positive must quarantine for 14 days.
 Since June 6, indoor dining and bars have been allowed to reopen; on June 15, hotels, museums (including the Acropolis), gyms, spas and more were allowed to open their doors, with social-distancing rules still in place.
 Greece started allowing people on 500 of its beaches on May 16.